ludovicbellier/NeMo/README.md

 This repository contains a series of tools to model relationships between auditory stimuli and neural activity.

-Two algorithms are made available for now:
+Two modeling algorithms are made available for now:
 - a Sklearn-based Ridge-regression algorithm;
-- a Tensorflow-based linear regression algorithm using early stopping as a regularization strategy and a choice of stochastic, mini-batch or batch Gradient Descent.
+- a Tensorflow-based linear regression algorithm using early stopping as a regularization method and a choice of stochastic, mini-batch or batch Gradient Descent as a training method.

 Both algorithms can be used to obtain Spectro-Temporal Receptive Fields (STRFs), as well as to decode auditory stimuli from elicited neural activity.